 - The tdda.referencetest library is used to support the creation of reference tests, based on either unittest or pytest. - The tdda.constraints library is used to discover constraints from a (Pandas) DataFrame, write them out as JSON, and to verify that datasets meet the constraints in the constraints file.
-There is also a command-line utility for discovering and verifying constraints. - The tdda.rexpy library is a tool for automatically inferring regular expressions from a column in a Pandas DataFrame or from a (Python) list of examples.
+It also supports tables in a variety of relation databases.
+There is also a command-line utility for discovering and verifying constraints, and detecting failing records. - The tdda.rexpy library is a tool for automatically inferring regular expressions from a column in a Pandas DataFrame or from a (Python) list of examples.
 There is also a command-line utility for Rexpy.